Innovación y gestión de programas colaborativa y sincronizada para nuevos programas

 “Our current challenge is to gain insight into electrochemical energy storage systems behavior and develop predictive and reliable mathematical models enabling engineers to rapidly build, specify and optimize energy solutions,” Prada says.
 “For instance, they can be used for energy storage sizing to meet power and energy performances of a targeted application for battery management systems functional design and usages strategies optimization.

-As a part of its cooperation with Siemens PLM Software, the IFPEN team has recently developed different modeling approaches to simulate battery degradation phenomena.
+As a part of its cooperation with Siemens Digital Industries Software, the IFPEN team has recently developed different modeling approaches to simulate battery degradation phenomena.
 IFPEN designed a dynamic electrochemical aging model able to predict the loss of autonomy degradation for a specific Li-ion battery technology (LiFePO4/graphite).
 IFPEN’s advanced electrochemical and analytical testing facilities made it possible to calibrate electrochemical models by measuring the main geometrical, electrical and physicochemical cell parameters.
 Then those predictive models were validated on a wide database built up on the basis of in-house cell tests and test results available in the literature.

 Thanks to these studies, 10 years of battery behavior can be analyzed in only a few hours.
 This validated model can be used to analyze the impact of usage strategies for the vehicle (monitoring the SOC for the PHEV) or for the vehicle-to-grid (V2G) technology.
 “The Simcenter Amesim Electric Storage library is of great help to renewable energy and automotive industries players,” says Prada.
 “This allows design engineers to make the right technical and economical choices in the right time schedule.